Skip to main content

 cd my-automations

-npx libretto experimental deploy .
+npx libretto cloud deploy .

 That command expects: